Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts for kids!

 10. Create a Squirrel Learning Center

-Another fun idea is to create a nature table or science learning center that is dedicated to squirrels.
-A nature table is a shelf or table used to place items from nature, or that represent something that is found in nature, such as a particular species of plant or animal, to learn more about it.
+Another fun idea is to create a nature table or science learning center dedicated to squirrels.
+A nature table is a shelf or table used to place items from nature or represent something found in nature, such as a particular species of plant or animal, to learn more about it.

 A squirrel nature table would be a table or shelf dedicated to squirrels.
-If you choose this option, feel free also to display any of the following; squirrel crafts that your kids make, squirrel books or field guides, and any other related squirrel toys or educational materials about squirrels that you have.
+If you choose this option, feel free to display the following; squirrel crafts that your kids make, squirrel books or field guides, and other related squirrel toys or educational materials about squirrels.

 11. Make a Squirrel Sensory Bin